evoixmr/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

    5. Pitch Range: Shows the current pitch range.
    6. Pitch: Shows current pitch of the track.
    7. Pitch Adjust: Indicates the direction to move Pitch Fader to match the current track’s BPM with the track on the opposite deck.
    8. Time Remaining: Displays the time elapsed or time remaining for the current track.
-(Time elapsed only implemented in currrent mapping).
+(Time elapsed only implemented in current mapping).
    9. Time Bars: Provides visual reference to time remaining on the selected song.
 When the song is almost over these segments will flash to give a warning."
    "26", "Scratch", "Press this button to turn on the scratch feature for the jog wheel.
 Hold Shift and press this button to select which Layer in the software is controlled by that hardware Deck.
 Deck 1 can control Layer 1 or 3; Deck 2 can control Layer 2 or 4."
    "26", ":hwlabel:`SHIFT` Deck Select", "Switch between decks 1 & 3 or 2 & 4 for 4 deck mixing"